Minimum Weight Flat Antichains of Subsets

-Corollary \ref{sizeformula} implies that as $n$ gets larger for fixed $k$ the optimal FSFA look more and more like the $(k-1)$-st level of $B_n$.
+Corollary \ref{sizeformula} implies that as $n$ gets larger for fixed $k$ the optimal full squashed flat antichains look more and more like the $(k-1)$-st level of $B_n$.
 According to the next corollary, this remains true if we allow $k$ to depend on $n$.